SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 The application demonstrates how to configure SiWx91x as an IoT devices and securely connect to AWS IoT Core to subscribe and publish on a topic by using AWS MQTT library.

 In this application, SiWx91x is configured as Wi-Fi station and connects to an Access Point which has internet access.
-After successful Wi-Fi connection, application connects to AWS Core and subscribes to a topic.
-The application publishes a message on subscribed topic, waits to receive the data published on subscribed topic from the cloud and keeps the M4 processor in sleep.
-After the configured alarm time, the device periodically wakes up and publishes a message to the AWS cloud.
+After successful Wi-Fi connection, application connects to AWS Core and subscribes to a topic (SUBSCRIBE_TO_TOPIC).
+The application publishes a message on a topic (PUBLISH_ON_TOPIC),and keeps the M4 processor in sleep.
+The M4 wakes up once it receives the wireless message from cloud.

+Additionally, the M4 also wakes up based on alarm and on button (GPIO) press if the respective macro is enabled.

 ## Overview of AWS SDK